gesior/otclient/README.md

 	[Paths are relational, so start path with '/' to start in folder 'data', access to other folders in computer is blocked]

-7. OTClient will show in 10-50 seconds (it will freez client, do not close it, just wait) something like:
+7. OTClient will show after 10-50 seconds (it will freez client, do not close it, just wait) something like:

 	Now just type (lower levels shadow 30%)
 	ALL PARTS OF MAP: